 The music student handbook serves as an introduction to the music department of George Fox University, its mission, its faculty, and its requirements.
 Students should obtain a copy of the music student handbook each year from the music department website and are responsible to abide by all the requirements contained in it.
-2012-2013 Music Handbook
+Music Student Handbook.

 Students studying in two applied areas should designate one as the primary area.
 Instructors will expect a minimum of one hour daily practice in the primary area and one half hour daily in the secondary area.
 Students who arrive at a lesson without having practiced may be required to spend the instruction time practicing independently.

 At the beginning of each semester, students are encouraged to sign up for a reserved practice room time.
 Students may sign up for one hour per day of practice room time for each applied lesson taken.
 The student signed for a particular time has priority.
 A student may use any empty practice room, but is expected to relinquish it to any student signed up for that time provided he or she claims the room within the first 15 minutes of the scheduled hour.
 Students are asked to take all personal belongings with them when they leave their practice room.